pmem/pmdk/README.md

 See our [Dockerfiles](https://github.com/pmem/pmdk/blob/master/utils/docker/images/)
-to get an idea what packages are required to build on the _Travis-CI_ system.
+to get an idea what packages are required to build the entire PMDK, with all the tests and examples on the _Travis-CI_ system.

 ><sup>4</sup> The pkg version of ncurses is required for proper operation; the base version included in FreeBSD is not sufficient.